Covid-19

-Electric Vehicle (EV) ownership in Waltham Forest is growing quickly and your council is working to ensure that it is as convenient as possible to transition to an EV.
+Electric Vehicle (EV) ownership in Waltham Forest is growing quickly and the council is working to ensure that it is as convenient as possible to transition to an EV.
 Driving an EV over a petrol or diesel vehicle is a good way to reduce your carbon footprint.

 As we transition to a low carbon society, EVs are becoming a key transport mode alongside cycling, walking and public transport modes.

-There are 3 categories of on street charging points currently in operation in the borough:
+There are 3 categories of on-street charging points currently in operation in the borough:

 Residential Lamp Column